 The title Arrival was suggested by Rune’s common-law wife at the time, Lillebil Ankarcrona.
 The sleeve for Super Trouper featured ABBA surrounded by dressed-up friends and acquaintances, as well as real circus performers.
 For The Visitors, Rune’s sleeve concept was to think of the ”visitors” as angels, which led to the group posing in front of a painting of an angel.

 Rune was also the visual architect behind ABBA’s tour of Europe and Australia in 1977, and the tour of North America and Europe in 1979.
-After the ABBA years he has continued working as a designer, also achieving success in the field of art.
+After the ABBA years he continued working as a designer, also achieving success in the field of art.